 Coming from Britain, where our tallest mountain is only 1,344 metres (4,409 feet), altitude sickness isn't something we encounter very much in our day-to-day lives.
-However, having climbed a significant number of volcanoes and mountains on in Latin America, not to mention staying in cities twice as high as our beloved Ben Nevis, we've become pretty used to altitude and the unpleasant effects it can have.
+However, having climbed and hiked a significant number of volcanoes and mountains on in Latin America, not to mention staying in cities twice as high as our beloved Ben Nevis, we've become pretty used to altitude and the unpleasant effects it can have.

 What is Altitude Sickness?

 Not felt until you pass 2,500m (8,202 ft), altitude sickness is essentially your body telling you it's not getting enough oxygen.

 The higher you go in the world, the thinner the air gets.
 This means that, as the metres increase, the less oxygen there is for your body to use; altitude sickness is your body's way of letting you know that it hasn't got as much oxygen as it normally requires.

 What a lot of people don't realise, is that you don't have to be climbing a mountain to be affected by the altitude.
-So many towns in South America (i.e. Quito, Cusco, La Paz, Bogota) are already so high, that merely arriving in them from sea level could cause you to feel unwell.
+So many towns in South America (i.e. Quito, Cusco, Bogota, La Paz) are already so high, that merely arriving in them from sea level could cause you to feel unwell.

 The symptoms can range from a throbbing headache, loss of appetite and nausea (you may even vomit) to a feeling of tiredness, altered sleep patterns and dizziness.
 Those that have experienced it frequently compare it to a bad hangover (and we know all about those).

 In most instances, this is as bad as it should get.
 However, in severe but very small number of cases, you could also suffer from significant shortness of breath, confusion, drowsiness, coma and even death.